Our Disclosure

 For all other purchases, you earn an unlimited 0.25% cash back.

-At participating retailers, cardholders earn up to 5% cashback.
-Cashback partners offering 2-5% rewards as of this writing included Chefs Plate, Indigo, Pizza Pizza, Baskin Robbins, Contiki, Frank and Oak, and Open Farm.
+At participating retailers, cardholders may be able to earn higher cashback rates.
+Cashback partners offering rewards as of this writing included Chefs Plate, Indigo, Pizza Pizza, Baskin Robbins, Contiki, Frank and Oak, and Open Farm.

 Earn Interest

-You will earn 1.50% interest on your card balance.
+You earn some interest on your card balance.
 So, the funds sitting on your card continue working for you.

 This perk is not a regular feature of prepaid or debit cards.
-Another recent prepaid card offering interest on your balance is the EQ Bank Card.
+Other prepaid cards offering interest on your balance are the EQ Bank Card and Neo Money Card.

 Credit Building